 Achieving objectives does not happen by accident.
 It takes a plan, supported by budget dollars, to achieve the strategy.

-1. The budgeting process forces churches to plan and set goals which provides a structured process for funding church-wide initiatives.
+The budgeting process encourages churches to plan and set goals that provide a structured process for funding church-wide initiatives.

-6. Discipline and planning is the cornerstone of a church budgeting process and is critical to good stewardship of church funds.
+Discipline and planning are the cornerstone of a church budgeting process and are critical to good stewardship of church funds.

 As with most things in managing a church, budgeting needs to support the vision and strategic plan.